keven-bardales/TaskManagementApi/README.md

 7. **No Caching**: Frequently accessed data isn't cached
    - Could implement caching for better performance

+8. **Security Configuration**: JWT secrets and other sensitive data in appsettings.json
+   - Should use appsettings.json only as an example template
+   - Actual secrets should be in appsettings.Development.json (gitignored)
+   - Production should use Azure Key Vault, environment variables, or similar
+   - Current approach exposes JWT key in source control (not production-safe)

 ### Why These Weren't Implemented
 Given the 3-hour time constraint, I prioritized: